vincent-lg/Avenew/auto/apps/README.md

     # ...
 ```

-If you have difficulty in finding the right places to update, you will find the full application in a following section.
+If you have difficulty in finding the right places to update, you will find the full application in the following section.

 All we did was to define the `commands` class variable in our screen, with the list of commands.
 Here, we just have `CmdNew`,  so we have `commands = ["CmdNew"] .